 which is unique modulo smooth kernels so that

-A family of Hadamard states that equals to $\rmi S_+$ modulo smooth kernels will be called a parameter-dependent Hadamard state $\omega_s$.
-If $\Sigma$ is a Cauchy hypersurface that does not intersect the compact set $K \subset M$ then the restriction of $\omega_s$ to $\Sigma$ then defines a smooth family of pseudodifferential operator in the sense that the full symbol in each coordinate chart depends smoothly on $s$ with symbolic estimates uniform in $s$.
+A family of Hadamard states that equals $\rmi S_+$ modulo smooth kernels will be called a parameter-dependent Hadamard state $\omega_s$.
+If $\Sigma$ is a Cauchy hypersurface that does not intersect the compact set $K \subset M$ then the restriction of $\omega_s$ to $\Sigma$ then defines a smooth family of pseudodifferential operators in the sense that the full symbol in each coordinate chart depends smoothly on $s$ with symbolic estimates uniform in $s$.
 This follows immediately from the explicit description of the Fourier integral operators $S_\pm$ in Appendix \ref{Appendparam}.
 The main example we have in mind here is a family of Hadamard states that has been constructed near a Cauchy surface $\Sigma_0$ that does not intersect $K$ and that is extended to $M$ by solving the wave equation on $M$ with respect to the metric $g_s$.
 As shown in Appendix \ref{Appendparam} this gives a smooth family of Hadamard states in the above sense.
-The previous analysis of Hadamard states the remains valid with $A_s,p_s,J_s$ being families of pseudodifferential operators that depend smoothly on $s$.
-In fact the dependence is only in the smooth part in the sense that $A_{s'} - A_s, p_{s'}-p_s,J_{s'}-J_s$ are smooth kernels depending smoothly on $s$.
+The previous analysis of Hadamard states remains valid with $A_s,p_s,J_s$ being families of pseudodifferential operators that depend smoothly on $s$.
+For the parameter-dependent Hadamard states constructed in this way, the singular part is independent of $s$ near $\Sigma$.
+Hence $A_{s'}-A_s$, $p_{s'}-p_s$, and $J_{s'}-J_s$ are smooth kernels depending smoothly on the parameters.